 An international online journal for youth ages four to twenty-six years old featuring any form of writing, photography, visual art, and music.

 A serial YA digital anthology started in 2019 and run monthly for one year.
-The full year of stories is availabe to read online.
+The full year of stories is available to read online.

 An online biannual designed for "international teenagers to relate, express, and discuss the problems that we all face."
 Publishes fiction, nonfiction, poetry, essay, and artwork.

-Since 1992, this ad-free bi-monthly print and digital publication is for age 6-12.
-Includes DIY science experiments, comics, articles and non-fiction with accompanying photographs (preferred vs. illustration).
+Since 1992, this ad-free bi-monthly print and digital publication is for ages 6-12.
+Includes DIY science experiments, comics, articles, and non-fiction with accompanying photographs (preferred vs. illustration).
 "All fun and no pressure."

 An online poetry quarterly created and run by young adults publishing poets whose ages are between 13-22 years old.

 Edited by students and a faculty advisor from Miss Hall’s School in Massachusetts, Girls Right the World is an international literary journal advocating for young, female-identified writers, accepting submissions from writers 14 years and older.

 "The Go On Girl!
 Book Club is a nationally recognized reading club committed to fostering an awareness of and appreciation for the diverse literary works by authors of the Black Diaspora."
 Provides annual reading lists and numerous writing scholarships.

 The literary magazine of Lebanon Valley College features fiction, poetry, photography, and other visual art by undergraduates.
 Submissions accepted November 1 through February 28.
 Contributors receive two copies of the issue in which their work appears.